 Selections from Luther's works, the Augsburg Confession and subsequent Lutheran writings will guide the student's investigation of her or his own confessional understanding of the Christian faith.
+Credits: 3 Semester Offered: Offered at departmental discretion.

 REL 481: Seminar on Religious Issues